-- This fish breed is widely found in waters of Europe and Asia.
-In India it is introduced into states of tamilnadu and Orissa.
+- This fish breed is widely found in the waters of Europe and Asia.
+In India, it is introduced into the states of Tamilnadu and Orissa.

 - They preferably dwell in slow or standing water bodies with soft vegetation.

-- The colour of the fish is brownish-green on the back and golden yellow on ventral side.
+- The color of the fish is brownish-green on the back and golden yellow on the ventral side.
 The mouth has two pairs of barbells.
 The body is compressed and elongated with dusky fins.
 The length of the fish is 75 cm and weighs 6.5 kg.

 Osphronemus Goramy: (Giant Goramy)

-- This fish breed is native to Southeast Asia region and was introduced into fresh waters of madras and Calcutta in India.
+- This fish breed is native to the Southeast Asia region and was introduced into the fresh waters of madras and Calcutta in India.

-- It dwells in slow moving fresh or brackish water such as swamps and lakes.
-It can breathe moist air and can survive out of the water for long time.
+- It dwells in slow-moving fresh or brackish water such as swamps and lakes.
+It can breathe moist air and can survive out of the water for a long time.

 - The length of the fish is 45 cm.
 The colour of the fish is golden or pale yellow with silver or pale blue vertical stripes.

-- The fish has torpedo shaped body, oblique mouth, no barbells and firm lips.
+- The fish has a torpedo-shaped body, an oblique mouth, no barbells, and firm lips.
 The average length of the fish is 60 to 100 cm and weighs 7 kgs.

-- The colour of the fish is dark olive, brown or yellow on sides and white on the belly.
+- The colour of the fish is dark olive, brown, or yellow on the sides and white on the belly.